This super tasty rich and creamy curried banana chutney is just perfect served with everything from a curry to a ham sandwich and so much more.

 Chutney originated in India where it was served alongside curries.
 Now it is known worldwide and can be made out of any fruits and vegetables.

 It’s the preserving in sugar and vinegar with spices that makes chutney a chutney!

-Banana may seem an unusual choice for chutney, but I can assure you it works amazingly well.
+Banana may seem an unusual choice for chutney, but I can assure you that this curried banana chutney recipe works amazingly well.

-There are only a few ingredients in this banana chutney recipe.
+There are only a few ingredients in this Indian banana chutney recipe.

 Sugar and vinegar are what makes a chutney sweet and sour and also gives it the shelf life that means it lasts a good long while in the larder.